MarsRaw/mars-raw-utils/README.md

 ```

 ### Install via cargo
 This is the easiest installation method for *nix-based systems.
-It has not been tested in Windows.
+While the software does build and run natively on Windows, it is recommended to be used within a Ubuntu container on the Windows Subsystem for Linux.

 ```
 cargo install --path .
 mkdir ~/.marsdata
 cp mars-raw-utils-data/caldata/* ~/.marsdata
 ```
-NOTE: You can set $MARS_RAW_DATA in ~/.bash_profile if a custom data directory is required.
+NOTE: You can set `$MARS_RAW_DATA` in `~/.bash_profile` if a custom data directory is required.

 ### Install via apt (Debian, Ubuntu, ...)
+Download the pre-built deb file from the project page.

 ```
-cargo install cargo-deb
-cargo deb
-sudo apt install ./target/debian/mars_raw_utils_0.1.3_amd64.deb
+sudo apt install ./mars_raw_utils_0.7.0_amd64.deb
 ```
 NOTE: Adjust the output debian package filename to what is output by the build.

 ### Install via rpm (RHEL, CentOS, Fedora, ...)
+Download the pre-built rpm file from the project page.
 ```
-cargo install cargo-rpm
-cp -v mars-raw-utils-data/caldata/* .rpm/ cargo rpm build -v rpm -ivh target/release/rpmbuild/RPMS/x86_64/mars_raw_utils-0.1.3-1.el8.x86_64.rpm
+rpm -ivh mars_raw_utils-0.7.0-1.x86_64.rpm
 ```
 NOTE: Adjust the output rpm package filename to what is created by build.